fellesverkstedet/HOK-Systems/README.md

 If you don't have access to such a machine, check out your local FabLab, makerspace or hackerspace!
 Or find someone to manufacture it for you locally using Fabhub.io directory.

-Ready-to-use cutsheet geometry for is included, but you will need to set up the toolpaths yourself using the CAM software for your machine.
+Ready-to-use cutsheet geometry for the worktop is included, but you will need to set up the toolpaths yourself using the CAM software for your machine.

 For the saw horses you'll need some woodworking experience and access to woodworking machines such as a table saw and a planer.